 One gain constant is computed per transponder per beam from the actual and simulated two-dimensional echo power, which is given as a function of the orbit time and range time.
 This parameter clearly indicates the difference between "real instrument" and the mathematic model.
-In order to acquire data over the transponder the Scatterometer must be set into an appropriate operational mode that is defined as "Calibration".
+In order to acquire data over the transponder the Scatterometer must be set in an appropriate operational mode defined as "Calibration Mode".

-Table 1 shows the result of the calibration plan for cycle 62.
+Table 1 shows the result of the calibration plan for cycle 63 and 64.
 The "Yes" in the EWIC column means that the raw data are available, "No" means that some problems caused a loss of data.
 The "On" in the transponder status column means that, from the raw data (EWIC), the transponders have been recognised as switched-on; "Off" that they were off.
 The "Yes" in the GC computed column means that a gain constant value has been retrieved, "No" means the opposite case.

-As reported in Table 1 the transponders, during the cycle 62, worked as planned but due to the degraded attitude the calibration data are meaningless.
+As reported in Table 1 the calibration plan, during the cycle 63 and cycle 64 was executed as planned but due to the degraded attitude the calibration data are meaningless.
 For that reason no new gain constant will be available until a new version of CALPROC is implemented.
+Furthermore it is not even possible, from the received data, to recognise if the transponder was switched on or not.